geodrns/pokemon-vgc-ai/README.md

 See and use examples provided in `vgc/ux`.
 Run `vgc/ux/PkmBattleClientTest.py` and `vgc/ux/PkmBattleUX.py` in that order.

-### More

-In the `/example` folder it can be found multiple examples for how to use the framework, to train or test isolated agents or behaviours or run full ecosystems with independent processes controlling each agent.

-In the `/organization` folder it can be found the multiple entry points for the main ecosystem layers in the VGC AI Framework.

 ## Documentation

 The full documentation from API, Framework architecture to the Competition Tracks and